pablohc97/Twitter/README.md

   - Language
   - Retweet count
   - Fav count
-  - Replay to ID (if the tweet has been a response)
+  - Replay to ID (if it has been a response)
-  - Replay to name (if the tweet has been a response)
+  - Replay to name (if it has been a response)
   - Coordinates (if activated)
   - Hastags
   - URLs